sccn/ICLabel/README.md

 ## Version history
 Pending - new message if signal processing toolbox is absent (we judged a new release was not necessary for such a small change)

+1.6 - fix issue with electrode orientation introduced in version 1.5 one month prior

 1.5 - minor tweaks and better stability (see commit history)

 1.4 - adding 'average' to the list of possible reference for EEGLAB compatibility